asjadnaqvi/The-Stata-Guide/schemes/readme.md

 or use your own dataset!

-Please report errors or bugs or suggestions if you find any.
+*Note: This is a beta page.
+Links might get updated. please check here for the latest version* Please report errors or bugs or suggestions if you find any.

 ## Scheme: white_tableau
 <img src="./figures/scatter_white_tableau.png" height="200"><img src="./figures/line_white_tableau.png" height="200">